miguelamello/python-fleet-logbook/README.md

 ## 3) Data Ingestor Service - Implementation

-The Data Ingestor Service is implemented in Python 3.11 using the following libraries:
+The Data Ingestor Service is implemented in Python 3.11 using the following libraries: `signal, socket, sys, time, threading, logging, dotenv, mongo_client, nmea`.

+The service is composed of the following main tasks taht should be implemented:

+**3.1) VDR - Vessel Data Recorder remote access**

+**3.2) NMEA sentence parsing**

+**3.3) Database storage of sentences**

+**3.4) Data Ingestor Service API**

+## 4) Data Dashboard Service - Implementation